Humancannonball/PersonalSite/README.md

 # Personal Website and Microservices Project

 This repository contains the source code and configurations for my personal website and its associated microservices.
-The project demonstrates my expertise in web development, microservices architecture, containerization, and cloud deployment using Kubernetes and Terraform.
+The project demonstrates my expertise in web development, microservices architecture, containerization.

 ## Overview